Trade Forex Trading

 Sell signal - %K line crosses below %D line (both lines heading down)

-Sell signal - when stochastic lines move below 50 a sell signal gets generated.
+Sell signal - when stochastic lines cross below 50 a sell trading signal is generated.

-This is used to determine potential trend reversal signal.
+This is used to determine potential Forex trend reversal signals.

 Upward/rising trend reversal - identified by a classic bearish divergence

-Stochastic MT4 Indicator - MetaTrader 4 Indicator Stochastic MT4 Indicator
+Stochastic MetaTrader 4 Indicator - MetaTrader 4 Indicator Stochastic MT4 Indicator

 Trend reversal - identified by a classic bearish divergence